gilbarbara/react-floater/.github/ISSUE_TEMPLATE/questions.md

 ---
 name: "\U0001F4AC Questions / Help"
-about: If you have questions, please check our Discord or StackOverflow
+about: If you have questions, please check the Discord or StackOverflow
+title: ''
+labels: ''
+assignees: ''

 ---